Nong Lu: Sangkhla Buri and Ban Wangka

 Sangkhla Buri was rebuilt on the eastern bank of the Songkalia River, and the Mon village of Ban Wangka was rebuilt on the opposite side.
 In 1986, Luangpho Uttama, the abbot of Wat Wang Wiwekaram, started to construct a wooden bridge for pedestrians across the river.
-The Uttamanusorn Bridge is the longest wooden bridge in Thailand, Ban Wangka is also home to Wat Wang Wiwekaram, a Buddhist temple built in 1953 by Mon and Karen people, which was relocated to the village in 1985.
-The temple features a golden pagoda modelled after the Mahabodhi Temple in Bodh Gaya.

-The sights, and the authentic Mon clothing and lifestyle resulted in Ban Wangka becoming a tourist destination.
-Since the 1990s, the town and the village have been growing, and as of 2015, the population is estimated at 10,000 people.
-Between 13 and 18 April, the Songkran Festival in Sangkhla Buri attracts large crowds.
+This bridge — the Uttamanusorn Bridge — is the longest wooden bridge in Thailand.
 The wooden bridge was washed away by floods on 28 July 2013.
 It was rebuilt on 18 October 2014.
 Later, it was joined by a permanent bridge for motor vehicles.
+Ban Wangka is also home to Wat Wang Wiwekaram, a Buddhist temple built in 1953 by Mon and Karen people, which was relocated to the village in 1985.
+The temple features a golden pagoda modelled after the Mahabodhi Temple in Bodh Gaya.

+Due in large part to these attractions, along with the authentic Mon clothing and lifestyle Ban Wangka has become a destination for tourists.
+The town and the village have been growing, and as of 2015, the population is estimated at 10,000 people.
+Between 13 and 18 April, the Songkran Festival in Sangkhla Buri attracts large crowds.

 Other locations

 The Three Pagodas Pass is located in Nong Lu at the village of Phra Chedi Sam Ong.
 The pass serves as one of the entry points into Myanmar.

 Songkurai is located to the south of the Three Pagodas Pass.
-It was the location of the prisoner of war camp used to built a bridge over the Songkalia River for the Burma Railway.
+It was the location of the prisoner-of-war camp used to build a bridge over the Songkalia River for the Burma Railway.

 Konkoita was the location where the Thai and Burma side of the Burma Railway met on 17 October 1943.
 The location is nowadays submerged by the construction of the Vajiralongkorn Dam.